Dr. Arkady Broder MD

 Director of the GERD Motility Center

-Dr. Velpari is a graduate of the Drexel University College of Medicine in Philadelphia.
-He completed both his internal medicine residency and his gastroenterology and hepatology fellowship at the University of Illinois at Chicago.
-His interests include colon cancer prevention, gastro-esophageal reflux disease, inflammatory bowel disease, and functional bowel disorders.
-He is a member of the American College of Gastroenterology and the American Gastroenterology Association.
+Dr. Sugirdhana Velpari is a dedicated and compassionate gastroenterologist based in East Brunswick and New Brunswick, NJ.
+Dr. Velpari is a graduate of Drexel University College of Medicine in Philadelphia.
+He completed both his internal medicine residency as well as his gastroenterology and hepatology fellowship at the University of Illinois at Chicago.

 Debra Goldstein